SUSE SolidDriver Compliance Definition

 Integrity of the Package can be established

 A customer has a kernel module package vendor where the vendor tag lists the name of the vendor that the customer expects the package to come from, the kernel package follows the KMP standard, and the contents look reasonable.
 But all of this can be easily achieved and faked by a malicious fourth party.
-In addition the non-malicious case of a user re-building a KMP from source (potentially with unsupported changes) while forgetting to update the version, vendor tag, package description etc… very real.
-So how does a customer validate that the package at hand is The Real Thing?
+In addition, the non-malicious case of a user re-building a KMP from source (potentially with unsupported changes) while not to updating the version, vendor tag, package description etc. results in a package appearing at first glance to be authentic.
+So how does a customer validate that the package at hand is an official and supported build?

 SolidDriver compliance does not take any steps in validating the integrity or security of the package signing keys used by third parties.
 This is the task of the third party.
 SUSE can provide support to third parties in helping to setup and use package signing key in a secure manner.